Introduction

 So, if you have reached this article, it is safe to assume that you know and understand the basics of Crypto Futures.
 You are now ready to jump into the world of crypto Futures trading but before that, you want to understand some of the finer nuances that you can use to understand.
-One of the finer, but very important nuances of futures trading is the understanding of different order types that you can avail of on the CoinDCX App when you are trading Crypto Futures.
+One such nuance is understanding the different order types you can use on the CoinDCX App when starting Crypto Futures trading.

 Market Orders in Crypto Futures